ericw5134/Spaceship_Chess/README.md

 CMPT 276 Project by Team Fawn

 Members:
-- Eric - ysw6@sfu.ca
+- Eric
-- Zhengying - zsa65@sfu.ca
+- Zhengying
-- Chris - casoo@sfu.ca
+- Chris
-- Curtis Grotzke - cjg17@sfu.ca
+- Curtis Grotzke
-- Grayson - graysonl@sfu.ca
+- Grayson

 ## Summary
 In [FeiXingQi (飞行棋）](https://www.ymimports.com/pages/how-to-play-aeroplane-chess-fei-xing-qi) or Aeroplane Chess, there are 2-4 players in a game, who play with the goal of getting all their planes from their respective bases into the centre of the game board.